FIN 630 (FIN 6300): Corporate Governance

 Contents

 In this course, conflicts of interest between the firm and its stakeholders will be analyzed and mechanisms to mitigate these conflicts will be discussed.
 In the first part of the course, theoretical models on information asymmetries and corporate governance problems are discussed.
-The second part of the course will focus on common results of corporate governance problems.
-We then discuss various concepts of corporate social responsibility and ways to measure a firm’s ESG activities.
-Finally, we examine several internal and external governance mechanisms, including the market for corporate control, ownership structure, executive compensation, and the role of the board of directors.
+The second part of the course will focus on common corporate governance problems and different institutional governance frameworks and ownership structures across countries.
+A special focus will be on the German Corporate Governance Code.
+Finally, we examine several internal and external governance mechanisms, including the market for corporate control, activist investors, executive compensation, and the role of the board of directors.
 Special emphasis will be on the valuation effect of corporate governance and the question whether some corporate governance mechanisms are superior to others.

 Learning outcomes

 Students should develop an understanding of important issues in corporate governance and of its relevance in a social, political, and economic context.
 They will be able to apply theoretical models on principal-agent conflicts to different corporate governance problems.
-They will learn how firms’ ESG activities are measured and the challenges arising from different measurement approaches.
 Furthermore, students will know how to assess the effectiveness of different corporate governance mechanisms.
-In addition to their knowledge on corporate governance theory, they will be able to critically discuss the empirical evidence on the importance and effectiveness of various corporate governance mechanisms.
+In addition to their knowledge on corporate governance theory, they will be able to critically discuss the empirical evidence on the importance and effectiveness of various corporate governance mechanisms.s.

 Necessary prerequisites